WHAT IS A CORNEAL TRANSPLANT? HOW IS TRANSPLANT PERFORMED?

 Rays of light passing through a damaged cornea can strike and change your vision.

-Corneal transplant Turkey in hospital corrects several eye problems, including:
+Corneal transplant in Turkey hospital corrects several eye problems, including:

 • Scarring due to corneal injury or infection.